Medically reviewed by Drugs.com. Last updated on Sep 21, 2021.

 - Kidney damage.
 The most serious complication of Henoch-Schonlein purpura is kidney damage.
-This risk is greater in adults with the condition than in children.
-Occasionally the damage is severe enough that dialysis or a kidney transplant may be needed.
+This risk is greater in adults than in children.
+Occasionally the damage is severe enough that dialysis or a kidney transplant is needed.

-Your doctor will be able to diagnose the condition as Henoch-Schonlein purpura if the classic rash, joint pain and gastrointestinal symptoms are present.
-If some of these signs and symptoms are missing, your doctor may suggest one or more of the following tests.
+Your doctor will be able to diagnose the condition as Henoch-Schonlein purpura if the classic rash, joint pain and digestive tract symptoms are present.
+If one of these signs and symptoms is missing, your doctor may suggest one or more of the following tests.

 - Blood tests.
 Your blood may be tested if your diagnosis isn't clear based on your signs and symptoms.

-People who have Henoch-Schonlein purpura often have deposits of a certain antibody on their skin.
-Your doctor may take a small sample of skin to be examined under a microscope.
+People who have Henoch-Schonlein purpura often have deposits of a certain protein, IgA (immunoglobulin A), on the affected organ.
+Your doctor may take a small sample of skin so that it can be tested in a lab.
 In cases of severe kidney involvement, your doctor may suggest a kidney biopsy to help guide treatment decisions.

 Your doctor may recommend an ultrasound to rule out other causes of abdominal pain and to check for possible complications, such as a bowel obstruction.

 Henoch-Schonlein purpura usually goes away on its own within a month with no lasting ill effects.
-Bed rest, plenty of fluids and over-the-counter pain relievers may help.
+Rest, plenty of fluids and over-the-counter pain relievers may help with symptoms.

-If a section of the bowel has folded in upon itself or ruptured, surgical repair will be necessary.
+If a section of the bowel has folded in on itself or ruptured, surgery may be needed.

 Preparing for an appointment

-You'll likely see your family doctor or your child's pediatrician for this condition, although you may be referred to a kidney specialist (nephrologist) if kidney complications develop.
-Here's some information that may help you get ready for your appointment and what to expect from your doctor.
+You'll likely first see your family doctor or your child's pediatrician for this condition.
+You may later be referred to a kidney specialist (nephrologist) if kidney complications develop.
+Here's some information that may help you get ready for your appointment.

 What you can do